 If your employer had more than 20 employees then they should have entered into a period of 90 day consultation.
-However insolvent employers do not have the time to do this as thy do not usually have the funds.
-In addition there is nothing to consult about such as reduced hours if the outcome is closure and liquidation.
+However, insolvent employers do not have the time to do this as they do not usually have the funds.
+In addition, there is nothing to consult about such as reduced hours if the outcome is closure and liquidation.

 In more detail

-The longer you have been employed the more you are entitled to and sometimes business feel they cannot close or restructure because they cannot afford the costs of redundancy.
+The longer you have been employed the more you are entitled to and sometimes businesses feel that they cannot close or restructure because they cannot afford the costs of redundancy.

 It probably makes sense to define exactly what an employee can claim and also what the government will step in and pay.

-You can not make a claim as an employee or director until the employer is in formal insolvency for example the date of actual liquidation or Administration.
-The claims is made online through the https://www.gov.uk/claim-redundancy.
+You can not make a claim as an employee or director until the employer is in formal insolvency – the date of actual Liquidation or Administration.
+The claims are made online at www.gov.uk/claim-redundancy.